Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 x i is the value of exports of i-th goods by country j;

-x is the total export value of country j, which is calculated using the formula:
+x is the total value of exports of country j, which is calculated by the formula:

-If H tends to 0, then the trend is positive (a wide range of goods is exported); If H tends to 1 - a negative trend, a narrow range of exports.
+If H tends to 0, then the trend is positive (a wide range of goods are exported); If H tends to 1, there is a negative trend, a narrow range of exports.

-where AND ij is the volume of imports of the i-th product to the country j;
+where And ij is the volume of imports of the i-th product into country j;

-P ij is the volume of consumption of the i-th product in the country j.
+P ij is the volume of consumption of the i-th product in country j.

 (6.12)

-where P ij is the volume of production of the i-th product in the country j;
+where P ij is the volume of production of the i-th product in country j;

 And ij is the volume of imports of the i-th product in country j;

-Eij is the volume of exports of the i-th product in the country j.
+Eij is the volume of exports of the i-th product in country j.

-If P ij tends to 0 - an import-independent country; P ij tends to 1 - an import-dependent country.
+If P ij tends to 0, the country is import-independent; P ij tends to 1 – import-dependent country.

-Net trade index shows for each of the goods (product group) the level of excess of exports over imports (positive index value) or the level of excess of imports over exports (negative index value).
+Net Trade Index shows for each product (product group) the level of excess of exports over imports (positive index value) or the level of excess of imports over exports (negative index value).

 (6.13)